• About

 21 Saturday Dec 2013

-Posted by edward1793 in New Posts
+Posted New Posts

 Came across a term the other day that was new to me — pareidolia.
 As you can read on the link, pareidolia is the word for the psychological phenomenon that makes us see bunnies in the clouds or the face of Jesus on a piece of toast.